 The New England Farm to Institution Metrics Dashboard provides at-a-glance information about the farm to institution sector in New England.
 The dashboard shows the scope and impact of the food purchases made by K-12 schools, institutions of higher education, and hospitals.
 It also shows how these and other types of institutions make an impact on New England food producers and food distributors.

-Project data comes from national sources like the USDA's Farm to School Census, Census of Agriculture, and Food Atlas and regional data collected by our partners, and original research conducted by FINE in partnership with Health Care Without Harm.
-The Metrics Project implemented three original surveys designed to fill gaps in existing baseline information on the farm to institution sector in New England.
-The first was of food distributors.
-The second was of all colleges and universities with dining services.
-The third was of farmers.
+Project data comes from secondary sources like the USDA's Farm to School Census and Census of Agriculture, and Health Care Without Harm’s Healthy Food in Health Care Survey.
+In addition to our secondary research, we have implemented four original surveys designed to fill gaps in existing baseline information on the farm to institution sector in New England.

 Have fun exploring, and let us know if you have any feedback!